ubccpsc310/folder-test/README.md

     // The value that code under test must equal
     //  if absent, will only test that the code under test does/doesn't throw an error expected?: O | E;
 }

+/**
+ * Logging functions
+ *
+ * These are used to interact with the log without having to
+ * directly call into console.log.
+These prepend messages with
+ * level information and timestamps.
+ */
+export class Log {
+    // Log a message at the trace level public static trace(msg: string): void;

+    // Log a message at the info level public static info(msg: string): void;

+    // Log a message at the warn level public static warn(msg: string): void;

+    // Log a message at the error level public static error(msg: string): void;

+    // Log a message at the test level public static test(msg: string): void;
+}
 ```